Home The Phoenix Rises: How Swedish House Mafia became the first and last rock stars of EDM

 The Phoenix Rises: How Swedish House Mafia became the first and last rock stars of EDM

-Home Uncategorized The Phoenix Rises: How Swedish House Mafia became the first and last rock stars of EDM
+Home The Phoenix Rises: How Swedish House Mafia became the first and last rock stars of EDM

 The recent return of iconic trio Swedish House Mafia marked not just a seminal moment in dance music history, but also the reunion of the first ever act to have elevated themselves above the pantheons of a ‘DJ’ or ‘Producer‘ tag.
 Since their inception a decade or so ago, the names Axwell, Steve Angello, and Sebastian Ingrosso have steadily grown in stature, with the triplet of performers gaining ‘Rockstar’ like status.